its-sorakun/hyprdots-senpai/README.md

 - Has an alternate config stored in `waybar/alt_config/` for experimentation

 ### Hyprlock (`hyprlock/`)
-- Custom lock screen configuration
-- Config also referenced from `hypr/hyprlock.conf`
+- Completely overhauled into a minimalist, centered "Widget Hub" built natively with geometric shape primitives.
+- Features a live media tracker powered by an isolated `playerctl` script.

 ### Rofi (`rofi/`)
-- Used as the application launcher
+- Used as the application launcher (`rofi -show drun -show-icons`).
-- Launched with `rofi -show drun -show-icons`
+- Themed as a perfectly solid, opaque "Floating Islands" 4x3 grid layout using Catppuccin Mocha.

+### SwayNC (`swaync/`)
+- Notification Center styled with the official Catppuccin Mocha colors.
+- Custom flattened UI entirely devoid of drop-shadows, glassmorphism, or transparency.

+### Fish Shell (`fish/`)
+- Modernized according to 2026 standards, prioritizing synchronous initialization to prevent terminal race conditions.
+- Integrates native Catppuccin syntax highlighting and smart wrappers for `eza`, `zoxide`, and `bat`.

 ### Cava (`cava/`)
 - Terminal-based audio visualizer